spdes/computational-sde-intro-lecture/README.md

 # Lecture notes

 The lectures are given on chalkboard (numerical experiments are given in Jupyter Notebook).
-Hence it is recommended that the students take the note during the class, although the course responsible will upload the lecture note (possibly hand-written) to this repository.
+Hence, it is recommended that students take notes during the class, although the course responsible will upload the lecture notes (possibly hand-written) to this repository.

 # Essential lectures (6 credits)